Universal Soldier (1992 film): Plot

 Deveraux and Roberts flee to a motel, where Roberts discovers she has been framed for the murder of her cameraman.
 Deveraux collapses from overheating and has to take an ice bath.
-The UniSols completely destroy the motel, but Deveraux and Roberts hide in a bed until they leave.
+The UniSols destroy the motel, but Deveraux and Roberts hide in a bed until they leave.
 The couple flees in a stolen car to a gas station, where Deveraux has Roberts remove a tracking device from his leg.
 They set a trap and when the UniSols arrive the gas station explodes.
 Colonel Perry is ordered to terminate the mission, but Scott's insanity returns, and he kills Perry and all but two doctors.
 Deveraux and Roberts sneak onto the command center bus and steal UniSol documents.
 Scott orders the rest of the mindlessly obedient UniSol team to kill Deveraux and Roberts.

 Using information from the stolen documents, Roberts contacts Dr. Christopher Gregor.
 Gregor informs them that the UniSol project was started in the 1960s to develop the perfect soldier.
 Although they were able to reanimate dead humans, they could not overcome the body's need for cooling.
-Another major problem is that memories of the last moments of life are greatly amplified; Scott believes he is still in Vietnam fighting insurgents.
+Another major problem is that memories of the last moments of life are greatly amplified; Scott believes he is still in Vietnam.
 When Deveraux and Roberts leave the doctor's home, police arrest them.
 Scott and GR76 ambush the police convoy.
-After a chase, the police bus and the UniSol truck both drive off a cliff and explode, killing GR76.
+After a chase, the police bus and the UniSol truck both drive off a cliff in the Grand Canyon and explode, killing GR76.
 Deveraux and Roberts head to Deveraux's family farm in Louisiana.

 After Deveraux is reunited with his parents, Scott appears and takes the family and Roberts hostage.
 Scott's use of muscle enhancers enables him to mercilessly beat Deveraux.
 Roberts escapes, only to be seemingly killed by a grenade thrown by Scott.
 Deveraux grabs the muscle enhancers Scott used and injects himself.
-Now evenly matched, Deveraux impales Scott on the spikes of a hay harvester and activates it.
+Now evenly matched, Deveraux impales Scott on the spikes of a hay harvester and activates it, shredding Scott to pieces.
 Roberts, who survived the explosion, embraces Deveraux.

 Cast

 Production

 In February 1990, Andrew Davis was hired to direct, and he also contributed to the screenplay.
-He was later replaced by Roland Emmerich, who brought on his creative partner Dean Devlin to rewrite aspects of the script.
+He was replaced by Roland Emmerich, who brought on his creative partner Dean Devlin to rewrite aspects of the script.

 Principal photography began in August 1991.
-Carolco, the company that produced the film, was having financial troubles and hoped that the film's box-office return would keep them afloat.
+Carolco, the company that produced the film, was having financial troubles and hoped the film's box-office return would keep them afloat.

 Release

 Marketing

-At the 1992 Cannes Film Festival, Van Damme and Lundgren were involved in a verbal altercation that almost turned physical when both men pushed each other, only to be separated.
-On his website, Lundgren confirmed that it was just a publicity stunt to promote the film.
+At the 1992 Cannes Film Festival, Van Damme and Lundgren were involved in a verbal altercation that almost turned physical.
+On his website, Lundgren confirmed it was a publicity stunt to promote the film.
 It was the last film that used the multichannel surround-sound format, Cinema Digital Sound.